Kirill-code/arango_app/README.md

-Web 3 application, based on Telegram that helps yoga masters and practitioners find each other and organize a class.
+Web 3 application, based on Telegram that helps  masters and practitioners find each other and organize a class.

 Help yoga practitioners and masters to find each other and practice worldwide using The Open Network (Web3)technology